Current Chair and Vice-Chair - 2017: Dan Bullis, Chair • Randy Stone, Vice-Chair

 The Commission is composed of sixteen voting members and one non-voting member who serve in a volunteer capacity.
 Members are appointed by the County Executive and confirmed by the County Council.
 The Commission includes:

-Commission on Veterans Affairs Meeting - Tuesday, November 15th, 2016 from 6:00 p.m. to 7:30 p.m.
-Location to be determined.
-Agenda to be announced.
+Next Meeting - Commission on Veterans Affairs Meeting - Tuesday, February 21st, 2017 from 6:00 p.m. to 7:30 p.m. **Please note location** Held at Executive Office Building, 101 Monroe Street, 9th Floor Conference Room, Rockville, MD 20850.
+In honor of Black History Month, Chairman Dan Bullis has invited Trooper Hardrick Crawford of the local chapter of the Buffalo Soldiers to provide us with a presentation that covers the history and current activities of this esteemed group.
 Meetings are open to the public.
-To request an alternative format of the agenda or an accommodation to attend the meeting please call 240-777-1246 (V), MD Relay 711, or e-mail email@example.com.
+To request an alternative format of the agenda or an accommodation to attend the meeting please call 240-777-1246 (V), MD Relay 711, or e-mail firstname.lastname@example.org.

 Support to the Commission is provided by: